timpostuvan/segmentation-of-centrioles/README.md

 The notebook 'perd_mask_view.ipynb' load every data according to our masks predictions and perform the center detection.
 Then it will write all detected coordinates in a csv file named 'predictions_annotation.csv' which will be located in 'dataset/single-channel-images' folder.

 ### Run Matching
-The notebook `matching.ipynb` shows and explains our matching procedure, from loading the tif image over using StarDist and creating a matching.
+The notebook `matching.ipynb` shows and explains our matching procedure, everything from loading the tif image to using StarDist and creating a matching.
 The notebook `matching_bipartite.ipynb` shows and explains bipartite only matching procedure.

 ## Data and preparations